knowthelist/fhem-tablet-ui/README.md

 - **data-doubleclick**: timeout to wait for a second click or touch.
 '0' disables the doubleclick feature. (default '0')
 - **data-countdown**: secondes for the countdown progress control (default: autodetect from 'on-for-timer' command)

+'data-set-on' can also be an array of values to toggle between this values

 ####Thermostat widgets
 - **data-get**   : name of the reading to get from FHEM (default 'desired-temp')
 - **data-temp**  : name of the reading for measured temperature of thermostates (default 'measured-temp')